vinceumo/todo/tutorial.md

 });
 ```

 Now let's inspect our app and look into **Local Storage**.
-If we create/update a list or a todo we can see our `todoLocalStorage` storage being updated.
+If we create/update a list or a todo, we can see our `todoLocalStorage` storage being updated.

 Now, when we load our page, we need to set our `todoLists` as our `todoLocalStorage`.
 Vue comes with [Lifecycle Hooks](https://vuejs.org/v2/api/#created).
 We will use the `created: function()` one to set our values.
 We are going, as well, to remove our dummy values.